90+ AI Design Patterns to Avoid: The Definitive List

 CP14: Modal with Backdrop Blur

-Modals with a blurred, darkened backdrop overlay.
+Modals over a blurred, darkened backdrop — backdrop-blur again.

 CP15: Toast Notifications with Icons